 5. Dress for Your Age

-Frankly, we don’t even know what “dressing your age” means.
+Frankly, we don’t even know what “dressing for your age” means.
 Does it mean if you’re over 40, you can’t be on trend?
 Whatever, we stopped paying attention to this rule when shows like “Hot in Cleveland” showed what it really meant to be a woman of a certain age.